ankan1811/FireFlash/README.md

 ![](images/signup2mainpng.png)

-## 3. Saved successfully display on signup success and redirect to signin page and details get saved in my mongoDB account.
+## 3. Saved successfully display on signup success and redirect to signin page and details get saved in my mongoDB account with hashed password.

 ![](images/valid.png)